Hover Bovver: Gameplay

 The player is pursued by "the neighbour", an antagonist who always moves directly towards the player.
-If caught by the neighbour, the player loses a credit, although this is represented as the neighbour taking the lawnmower away (it being, in fact, the neighbour's property) and the player having to borrow a mower from someone else.
+If caught by the neighbour, the player loses a credit, although this is represented as the neighbour taking the lawnmower away (it being, in fact, the neighbour's property) and the player having to borrow a mower from another neighbour.
 The player's credit remaining are indicated by the name of the neighbour from whom the current mower has been borrowed: Jim, Tom and finally Alf.

 As well as grass, the playing area also includes hedges through which the mower cannot be moved, and flowers.
 Mowing flowers results in a second antagonist, the gardener, appearing who pursues the player in the same way as the neighbour.
 Unlike the neighbour, the gardener will not walk over the existing flowerbeds.
 Moving the mower too fast results in the mower heat gauge rising; if it reaches maximum, the mower will stop moving until the gauge drops back to a particular level.
 It usually results in the player being caught by the neighbour or gardener.

-The player's only weapon is their dog.
+The player's only helper is their dog.
 By hitting the fire button, the player can set the dog on the neighbour or gardener.
 This causes them to run away or freeze in place.
 The amount of time for which this can be done is limited (displayed as a Dog Loyalty meter).
 The dog also remains active, roaming randomly on the board even when not being used to attack.
 A Dog Tolerance meter slowly drops, representing a time limit.
 Once this reaches zero, the dog begins to attack the mower, causing an immediate overheat if he manages to bite it.
 If Dog Loyalty remains, the dog can be distracted from attacking the mower by commanding it to attack the neighbour or gardener instead.
 Also, if the mower collides with the dog, the Dog Tolerance meter immediately drops to zero.